I may have lost more than my marbles.

-I ended Day 15 with a conundrum; my rain jacket had gone rogue.
-I combed Gray’s Hut and the surrounding paddocks for signs of a crumpled heap of water-repellant fabric, but my search was in vain.
+I ended Day 15 with a conundrum—my rain jacket had gone rogue.
+I combed Gray’s Hut and the surrounding paddocks for the crumpled heap of water-repellant fabric to no avail.
 While there had been little rain on the trail so far, the 4-day forecast looked ominous.
-I had to find a replacement urgently, or risk developing hyperthermia in the upcoming unruly weather.
+I had to find a replacement urgently, or risk developing hyperthermia in the impending unruly weather.
 I hoped Melrose, the oldest settlement in the Flinders Ranges, would come to my rescue on Day 16; first, I had to scale the appropriately-named Mount Remarkable.

 Heysen Trail Diary – Day 16

 Other than a sharp, sweaty ascent over the first hour of the morning, the remainder of the day tilted pleasantly downhill.
-A cloudless blue sky and a gentle soothing breeze further aided my circumnavigation of the lofty peak.
-So, as concerned as I was for my missing jacket, my mind remained fixated on the astonishing sky-high scenery.
+A cloudless blue sky and a gentle soothing breeze further assisted my circumnavigation of the lofty peak.
+As concerned as I was for my missing jacket, my mind remained fixated on the astonishing panoramic views.

 Mount Remarkable lies within the area of the Nukunu Aboriginal Tribe.
 The Nukunu name for the mountain was Wangyarra – ’arra’ meaning running water.

 The scenic stretch through Mount Remarkable National Park included the most diverse range of wildlife I’d seen on the Heysen Trail.
 Grey kangaroos, echidnas, emus, blue-tongued lizards, an enormous variety of birdlife and a smattering of grazing sheep were all out enjoying the sunny winter’s day.

-I soon arrived in Melrose, checked into the iconic Mount Remarkable Hotel Motel and collapsed on my soft fluffy bed.
-I rechecked my messages.
+I soon arrived in Melrose, checked into the historic Mount Remarkable Hotel Motel, collapsed on my soft fluffy bed and rechecked my messages.
 Over the past few days, as my phone reception clicked back into gear, I received several messages from an old mate, Alex.
-He, and his girlfriend Celia, were hiking in the region and wanted to know if I was interested in a schnitzel dinner.
-It goes without saying, of course!
-But first, I had an urgent engagement with a washing machine.
+He, and his girlfriend Celia, were also hiking in the region and were interested in a schnitzel dinner catch-up.
+Amazing!